 (b) a notice required by this Act to be given before the exercise of the power or right does not fail to comply with this Act by reason only that it includes matter required to be specified in a notice required by the other Act to be given before exercise of the power or right.

-169. Linked credit provider — sale of land
+169. Land sales, application of Part II to etc.

 For the purposes of Part II —

-(a) the definition of “linked credit provider” in section 5(1) applies in relation to a vendor of land in the same way as it applies in relation to a supplier of goods or services;
+(a) the definition of linked credit provider in section 5(1) applies in relation to a vendor of land in the same way as it applies in relation to a supplier of goods or services; and

-(b) a credit provider and a vendor of land have a trade or tie agreement if they have an agreement or arrangement, whether formal or informal, for the provision of credit to purchasers of land from that vendor;
+(b) a credit provider and a vendor of land have a trade or tie agreement if they have an agreement or arrangement, whether formal or informal, for the provision of credit to purchasers of land from that vendor; and